History of Seton Hall Law School

 The physical plant finally proved to be inadequate for a law school of Seton Hall's size.
 In July 1988 when Dean Ronald J. Riccio took the helm, he assumed the mammoth task for arranging for financing and beginning construction of the magnificent $37 million facility located in the heart of Newark's business district which is home to Seton Hall Law School today.
 At a time when other organizations and businesses were leaving Newark, Seton Hall Law School is proud to have remained, playing a vital role in the Newark renaissance while becoming recognized as one of the finest law schools in the country.

 When Dean Riccio stepped down in 1999, Dean Patrick E. Hobbs stepped in, building on a solid foundation and setting a course for recognition among the nation’s top Catholic law schools.
 Seton Hall Law School joined forces with the Seton Hall University School of Diplomacy & International Relations in South Orange to offer a dual degree, the Juris Doctor/Master of Arts in Diplomacy & International Relations (J.D./M.A.D.I.R.).
-Seton Hall Law School’s nationally ranked Health Law & Policy Program now offers two new health law graduate programs -- an MD/MSJ (Doctor of Medicine/Master of Science in Jurisprudence) and an M.D./J.D.
+Seton Hall Law School’s nationally ranked Health Law & Policy Program now offers two new health law graduate programs -- an MD/MLS (Doctor of Medicine/Master of Legal Studies) and an M.D./J.D.
 (Doctor of Medicine/Juris Doctor).
-Both programs are offered in combination with the University of Medicine and Dentistry of New Jersey – Robert Wood Johnson Medical School, making it possible for students to earn both a J.D. and an M.D. degree in six years or an M.S.J. and an M.D. degree in five years.
+Both programs are offered in combination with the University of Medicine and Dentistry of New Jersey – Robert Wood Johnson Medical School, making it possible for students to earn both a J.D. and an M.D. degree in six years or an M.L.S. and an M.D. degree in five years.

 At the start of the 2000-2001 academic year, Seton Hall Law School established the Institute for Law, Science & Technology.
 Designed to train the next generation of lawyers for the complex legal issues they will face in the Digital Information Age, the Institute also will provide continuing legal education, resources, and support to assist the growing technology and science communities in New Jersey, the nation and the global community.
 Through the university’s talented faculty and alumni together with industry leaders, scientists, judges, and policy makers, the Institute has become a forum for addressing the legal, political and social problems that arise as scientific and technological changes seemingly outstrip existing laws, rules, and norms on a daily basis.
 In 2001, the M.S.
 J. degree in Health Law was expanded to include tracks in science and technology.
 In 2002, Seton Hall Law School partnered with New Jersey Institute of Technology to offer a combined educational program whereby students earn a bachelor’s degree and a J.D. in six years instead of the traditional seven.